MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-workspace-content.md

 ---
 title: Deployment pipeline folders
 description: Understand how to manage your workspaces in deployment pipelines using folders.
-Please update the description to be between 100 and 160 characters.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: Lee